marancibia/marancibia.github.io/learning-library/data-management-library/oracle-machine-learning/oml4py-adb/in-db-algo-models/in-db-algo-models.md

   ![Lab 3 Task 4 screen](images/lab3-task4.png " ")

-## Task 5: Rank Attribute Importance using Model Explainability
+## Task 5: Rank attribute importance using model explainability
 Follow the flow of the notebook by scrolling to view and run each paragraph of this lab.

 Scroll down to the beginning of Task 5.